‘The Bachelor’ Nick Viall Reportedly Texting Newly Single Amanda Stanton, What About His Rumored Engagement?

 Right before his days on The Bachelor, Nick Viall fought hard for Amanda Stanton’s love.
 Viall eventually came up short to his arch-nemesis Josh Murray on Bachelor in Paradise, but is he trying to get with Stanton now that her romance with Murray is officially over?

-Life & Style Magazine is reporting that Viall has been texting Stanton is the wake of her breakup – despite the rumor that he’s currently engaged.
+Life & Style magazine is reporting that Viall has been texting Stanton is the wake of her breakup despite the rumor that he’s currently engaged.
 Does this mean Viall is willing to get back with Stanton over his Bachelor finalist?

 “He texted Amanda once news broke of her breakup,” a source explained.
 “He wanted to reach out and say, ‘Hey,’ but that’s not what a happily engaged guy should be doing!”